bugnano/mma/README.rst

 This version of MMA has the following known issues:

-- Stereo samples are non-standard and only waste space when used in MilkyTracker_, as it automatically converts them to mono, so support for stereo samples will be removed in a future version
-- The XI format supports only 8 and 16 bit samples, but at the moment 8 bit samples are broken.
-24 and 32 bit sample support will be removed, as it doesn't work in MilkyTracker_
-- The maximum number of samples-per-instrument supported by MilkyTracker_ is 16, not 128, so it will be reduced to 16 in a future version
+- The maximum number of samples-per-instrument supported by MilkyTracker_ is 16, not 128, so now it is reduced to 16, but a more sane logic could be applied when reducing the number of samples
 - Sample looping is not supported yet

-Before running MMA it is recommended to use a tool like SOX_ to convert all the samples to 16 bit mono wav format.
+Before running MMA it is recommended to use a tool like SOX_ to convert all the samples to 8 bit or 16 bit mono wav format.

 Formats
 =======